 As frustrating as this can be, there are several things you can do to troubleshoot and fix the problem.
 In this article, we will guide you through the steps to help you identify and resolve the microphone issue on your Windows 11 or 10 PC.

 Also see: How to Test Microphone on Windows 11 to See If It’s Working

 The first thing to do is to make sure your microphone is well connected to your PC.
 Follow these steps to check if your PC detects the microphone correctly:

 Check if your PC detects the microphone correctly by going to the Sound setting from the taskbar.
 Right-click the speaker icon from the taskbar, then select Sound.

 Go to the Recording tab.
 Check if your microphone is on the list.
 If it is, right-click it and click Enable (if it wasn’t already enabled).
 Click on the microphone again, and then click on Set default.
 This should fix the problem.

-Also, make sure your microphone is not muted by selecting the microphone from the list then click on Properties.
-Go to Levels tab.
-Set the volume to a level it can be heard and make sure the mute button isn’t on.
+Also, make sure your microphone is not muted by selecting the microphone from the list, then click on Properties.
+Go to the Levels tab.
+Set the volume to a level it can be heard, and make sure the mute button isn’t on.